Ohio governor: State's first vaccine batch coming by Dec. 15 - WHIZ News

-COLUMBUS, Ohio (AP) — Ohio could see its first batches of a coronavirus vaccine by Dec.
-15, Gov. Mike DeWine said Tuesday, citing calls his office has had with federal officials.
+COLUMBUS, Ohio (AP) — Ohio could see its first batch of up to 30,000 doses of a coronavirus vaccine by Dec.
+15, with fresh supplies arriving every few days, Gov. Mike DeWine said Tuesday, citing calls his office had with the White House.

+The first batch would come from a Pfizer-produced vaccine, followed by one developed by drug maker Moderna, the governor said.

+“We’re told once it starts coming, they hope it to be a continuous flow,” DeWine said.

 The Republican governor called the announcement good news even as COVID-19 cases skyrocket in Ohio along with a record number of hospitalizations.